-All complaints regarding SEN in St. Tierney's Primary School will be dealt with in line with school's existing complaints procedures.
+All complaints regarding SENs in your school will be dealt with in line with school's existing complaints procedures.

 If you have any queries in relation to special educational needs of a child with a Statement or who is currently being assessed for a statement of special educational needs, you can contact your local EA Office.
 Please contact your SEN Link Officer in the first instance.
 Contact details should be on the EA documentation issued to you alongside your child's statement.